 - Axel, firstly in Kingdom Hearts II.
 And especially him in Kingdom Hearts: Chain of Memories.

-- In Kingdom Hearts 358 Days Over 2, it's shown that Axel wasn't actually a double agent — he was a quintuple agent.
+- In Kingdom Hearts: 358/2 Days, it's shown that Axel wasn't actually a double agent — he was a quintuple agent.
 At one point, he pretended to join in with Marluxia's conspiracy, in order to get close enough to eliminate him as a traitor on Xemnas' orders, while really working with Saix so they can overthrow Xemnas themselves.
 At the same time, he helped both Sora and Namine, only partially because they would destroy Marluxia for him, and wiped out two Organization members who were still loyal to Xemnas to avoid anyone else using the knowledge of the Replica Project.
 In the end, of course, Axel's only real loyalty is to himself (though he tends to include his friends in that, whether they like it or not).

 - Harley Filben of Deus Ex works for the NSF as a mole for UNATCO, but is actually working for the NSF as part of his duties for the Illuminati.
 It should also be noted that every time Harley Filben reveals that he's working as a double agent for whatever organization at the time, JC Denton himself is currently allied with that faction.